According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 Best for Breathable Design - Bear Hybrid

-I’ve put the Bear Hybrid in my list of top-rated hybrid mattresses for side sleepers for one simple reason: it’s incredibly breathable and adjusts to your body temperature, thereby ensuring an optimal microclimate in your bed throughout the year.
+The Bear Hybrid is placed in this list of top-rated hybrid mattresses for side sleepers for one simple reason: it’s incredibly breathable and adjusts to your body temperature, thereby ensuring an optimal microclimate in your bed throughout the year.

 Now, the manufacturer uses Celliant technology in mattress covers.
 This technology helps the mattress adapt to the changes in your body temperature and makes the fabric less prone to generating static electricity, which contributes to a more relaxing sleep.